 Below: Drawing courtesy Kurt Stüber's Online Library.

 Notes: Butter and Eggs is a European import from settlement days, now naturalized in Minnesota.
 Eloise Butler's Garden Log notes she acquired some plants as early as 1911 and later, such as 24 roots from Glenwood Park on Sept.
 8, 1917, and from the Riverview Heights area of the cities on Oct.
 15, 1923.
 Eloise had difficulty establishing the plant in what is now the Woodland Garden.
 Her expression was that she "could not acclimatize them but would try once more."
 When back in Malden, MA during the winter of 1932-33, Eloise sent a clump to her friend Gertrude Cram with instructions to heel them in until spring.
 Unfortunately, Ms. Butler passed away soon after her return to the Garden the following Spring and Mrs. Cram wrote to new curator Martha Crone at the Garden that she had those plants plus a yard full of them, from which Eloise "might have had an armful."
 (Letter of Gertrude Cram to Martha Crone, April 23, 1933.)
-Martha herself, planted 125 of them on 2 dates in 1945.
+Martha herself, planted 125 of them on 2 dates in 1945, more in 1952 and seeds in 1954.

 Butter and Eggs does survive in the less moist Upland Garden and most people who know the plant have probably seen extensive outcrops of them in the waste areas, street right-of-ways and pathways where it can get sun exposure.
 It is an invasive plant, listed on the Minnesota Invasive Plant List (and by a number of other states).
 It is a problem in prairie restoration if it becomes established.
 Unfortunately, it is still sold as an ornamental plant.
 The population in the Garden is kept under control and the plant is tolerated as an educational specimen.